kiharalab/Distance-AF/README.md

 [msa_transformer_dir] is the parent directory of the directory containing input files.
 [epochs] is the running epochs.
 [device_id] specifies the gpu used for running Distance-AF.
+[loose_dist] specifies the gpu used for running Distance-AF.
+[dist_weight] specifies the weight you want to distance loss, larger value, stricter penalty on distance violation.
 #### 2.3 Example command

     python3 main.py --train_dir=Example/1IXCA/1IXCA --output_dir=./example_output --msa_transformer_dir=Example --epochs=10000 --device_id=1 --loose_dist=1 --dist_weight=0.5